About the Festival

 3 Stages, 80+ Performers

 Music is just as big as the art.
-Our Music on MAIN schedule features over 150 different local, regional and national musical acts from alternative rock and folk to cool jazz and hot Tejano rhythms on the Sundance Square Stage and the 9th Street Stage.
+Our Music on MAIN schedule features over 150 different local, regional and national musical acts from alternative rock and folk to cool jazz and hot Tejano rhythms on the Sundance Square Stage and the UT Arlington Stage.

 Whether it’s crawfish, turkey legs, bratwurst, funnel cakes or ice cream, festival goers crowd the food counters in an almost hypnotic-like state ordering more and more food–just because it’s fun!
 And to wash it all down, visitors can pick and choose from a huge inventory of soda, beer, margaritas and Texas wines.
-MAIN ST.’s Gourmet Fare is one stop shopping that’s entertaining to do over and over again.
+The Downtown street scene becomes one stop shopping that’s entertaining to do over and over again.

 Downtown Fort Worth, Inc. (DFWI)